act-rules/act-rules.github.io/pages/glossary/large-scale-text.md

 The WCAG definition of [large scale text](https://www.w3.org/TR/WCAG21/#dfn-large-scale) includes an exception for CJK (Chinese, Japanese, and Korean) fonts.
 The Unicode range 4E00–9FFF includes these characters.
 The "equivalent size" numbers are not included in WCAG, and come from the [Unofficial Japanese Translation of WCAG 2.1](https://waic.jp/translations/WCAG21/#dfn-large-scale).
 This translation offers the following insight (translated from Japanese to English to allow everyone understanding the specs):

 > TRANSLATION NOTE
-> In the case of Japanese full-width characters, 22 point or 18 point bold type is considered to be the "equivalent" size, based on the First Report of the Enlarged Textbook Promotion Council, "Chapter 2 Standards for Enlarged Textbooks." is reasonable.
+> In the case of Japanese full-width characters, 22 point or 18 point bold type is considered to be the "equivalent" size, based on the First Report of the Enlarged Textbook Promotion Council, "Chapter 2 Standards for Enlarged Textbooks."

 Assuming all CJK characters pose similar contrast challenges, this definition extends the Japanese requirement to the whole CJK characters set included in the [Unicode standard](https://unicode.org/charts/PDF/U4E00.pdf) within the range of 4E00–9FFF.